Scott Farquhar Sells 7,665 Shares of Atlassian Corporation PLC (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction dated Friday, July 11th.
-The shares were sold at an average price of $192.64, for a total transaction of $1,476,585.60.
-Following the completion of the sale, the director directly owned 429,240 shares in the company, valued at approximately $82,688,793.60.
-The trade was a 1.75% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction on Monday, July 14th.
+The shares were sold at an average price of $192.06, for a total value of $1,472,139.90.
+Following the completion of the transaction, the director directly owned 421,575 shares of the company’s stock, valued at approximately $80,967,694.50.
+This represents a 1.79% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Scott Farquhar also recently made the following trade(s):

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Clean Yield Group increased its stake in Atlassian by 372.0% during the 1st quarter.
-Clean Yield Group now owns 118 shares of the technology company’s stock worth $25,000 after buying an additional 93 shares during the period.
-Murphy & Mullick Capital Management Corp purchased a new stake in Atlassian during the 4th quarter worth $27,000.
-Colonial Trust Co SC increased its stake in Atlassian by 100.0% during the 4th quarter.
-Colonial Trust Co SC now owns 138 shares of the technology company’s stock worth $34,000 after buying an additional 69 shares during the period.
-Smithfield Trust Co increased its stake in Atlassian by 90.7% during the 1st quarter.
-Smithfield Trust Co now owns 164 shares of the technology company’s stock worth $34,000 after buying an additional 78 shares during the period.
-Finally, Summit Securities Group LLC purchased a new stake in Atlassian during the 4th quarter worth $38,000.
-Hedge funds and other institutional investors own 94.45% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Clean Yield Group raised its holdings in shares of Atlassian by 372.0% in the first quarter.
+Clean Yield Group now owns 118 shares of the technology company’s stock worth $25,000 after acquiring an additional 93 shares during the last quarter.
+Murphy & Mullick Capital Management Corp acquired a new position in shares of Atlassian in the fourth quarter worth $27,000.
+Colonial Trust Co SC raised its holdings in shares of Atlassian by 100.0% in the fourth quarter.
+Colonial Trust Co SC now owns 138 shares of the technology company’s stock worth $34,000 after acquiring an additional 69 shares during the last quarter.
+Smithfield Trust Co raised its holdings in shares of Atlassian by 90.7% in the first quarter.
+Smithfield Trust Co now owns 164 shares of the technology company’s stock worth $34,000 after acquiring an additional 78 shares during the last quarter.
+Finally, Summit Securities Group LLC acquired a new position in shares of Atlassian in the fourth quarter worth $38,000.
+94.45% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analysts Forecast Growth

-A number of research analysts have issued reports on TEAM shares.
-Morgan Stanley reduced their target price on shares of Atlassian from $370.00 to $320.00 and set an “overweight” rating on the stock in a report on Wednesday, April 16th.
-Barclays cut their price target on shares of Atlassian from $350.00 to $260.00 and set an “overweight” rating on the stock in a research note on Monday, May 5th.
-Macquarie cut their price target on shares of Atlassian from $270.00 to $250.00 and set an “outperform” rating on the stock in a research note on Friday, May 2nd.
-Mizuho cut their price target on shares of Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a research note on Thursday, June 12th.
-Finally, Wells Fargo & Company cut their price target on shares of Atlassian from $330.00 to $315.00 and set an “overweight” rating on the stock in a research note on Friday, May 2nd.
-Four analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, Atlassian presently has a consensus rating of “Moderate Buy” and an average price target of $285.75.
+Several brokerages have issued reports on TEAM.
+Wells Fargo & Company dropped their target price on Atlassian from $330.00 to $315.00 and set an “overweight” rating for the company in a report on Friday, May 2nd.
+BMO Capital Markets dropped their target price on Atlassian from $295.00 to $245.00 and set an “outperform” rating for the company in a report on Friday, May 2nd.
+Cantor Fitzgerald upgraded Atlassian from a “neutral” rating to an “overweight” rating and dropped their target price for the company from $304.00 to $272.00 in a report on Wednesday, April 2nd.
+Barclays dropped their target price on Atlassian from $350.00 to $260.00 and set an “overweight” rating for the company in a report on Monday, May 5th.
+Finally, Raymond James Financial restated an “outperform” rating and issued a $300.00 target price (down from $330.00) on shares of Atlassian in a report on Friday, May 2nd.
+Five equities research analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $281.00.

 Atlassian Company Profile